Student Guide

 Grade Appeals Procedures

-The formal eMajor/eMajor grade appeal process is used to appeal the final grade in a course.
+The formal eMajor grade appeal process is used to appeal the final grade in a course.
 Grade appeals related to individual assignments should be made to the course instructor.

 The following Grade Appeal Procedure applies to collaborative eMajor programs only.
 Students enrolled in a single institution eMajor program should consult their home institution catalog for more information on the Grade Appeal Procedure.

 If a student wishes to appeal a grade, that appeal must be made within thirty (30) days after the grade is posted.
-The student must first complete the eMajor Student Grade Appeal Form to initiate the process and acknowledge his or her understanding of the grade appeal process.
-Once the form is submitted, the student may initiate the first step of the grade appeal process as follows.
+The student must first submit a Final Grade Appeal Request in the SEADS Student Portal to initiate the process and acknowledge his or her understanding of the grade appeal process.

 The grade appeal process is as follows: